great-expectations/great_expectations/docs/tutorials/getting_started/pick_your_deployment_pattern.rst

 Customize your deployment
 =========================

 At this point, you have your first, working deployment of Great Expectations.
-You've also been introduced to the foundational concepts in the library: :ref:`Data Contexts`, :ref:`Datasources`, :ref:`Expectations`, :ref:`Profilers`, :ref:`Auto Docs`, :ref:`Validation`, and :ref:`Checkpoints`.
+You've also been introduced to the foundational concepts in the library: :ref:`Data Contexts`, :ref:`Datasources`, :ref:`Expectations`, :ref:`Profilers`, :ref:`Data Docs`, :ref:`Validation`, and :ref:`Checkpoints`.

 Congratulations!
 You're off to a very good start.